Property Managers Fob Guide

 The simple answer is no. We refer to these types of fobs as internet specials, which are often inferior copies.

-However, they are often unreliable, and they can delete all the other fobs from the system, which can lead to operational issues at the site.
+However, they are often unreliable, and they can delete all the other fobs from the system, leading to operational issues at the site.

 Also, when we supply genuine fobs from the original manufacturer, we know we can get technical support and warranty cover if there is an issue.